 - On that note, make sure you get travel insurance to protect your gear.
 I always use World Nomad’s for their reliable policies.

 - Edinburgh is one of the busiest cities in the UK, especially in the summer during the Fringe Festival.
 So, if you want to beat the crowds, getting up early is key to getting clean photos.
 Places are packed at sunset.
 I know getting up for a 5 am sunrise isn’t fun, but it’s worth it and you can always take a nap later!

 - Most of these spots are in the Old Town, so plan your route and be strategic if you want to get around a few places with good lighting.
 Maybe concentrate on the Royal Mile and Castle one morning, then the new city like Stockbridge and Dean Village another.

 - If you’re thinking of being in your photos, Edinburgh has a lot of dark, greyish stone and green landscapes.
 So, wear bright colours like yellow, red, or white to stand out and contrast with the buildings.

 18+ Instagram Spots in Edinburgh

 1. Calton Hill Viewpoint

-This is without a doubt the best photo spots in the whole of Edinburgh.
-From here, you can get a birds eye view of the city and see some of the main sites!
+This is without a doubt one of the best photo spots in the whole of Edinburgh.
+From here, you can get a birds-eye view of the city and see some of the main sites!

 This hill point started with the Athenian acropolis initiated in 1816, after Napoleon’s defeat at Waterloo.

-Ever since, there have been multiple monuments built onto the hill including Nelson’s Monument, The Collective Gallery, The Old Observatory House and the City Observatory.
+Ever since, there have been multiple monuments built on the hill including Nelson’s Monument, The Collective Gallery, The Old Observatory House, and the City Observatory.

 As you make your way around the hill you can see well beyond over to Edinburgh Castle, Prince’s Street, Holyrood Palace, Salisbury Crag’s, and Arthurs’ Seat.

 The best time to visit here is at sunset, but it will be crammed by this point!
 So, I would go early to beat the crowds if you’re after empty photos.
 Or, just find your place and get creative with angles, or a good zoom lens.